uesleibros/wasabi/docs/ERRORS.md

 ### ERR_SEND_FAILED (10)

 **What happened:** A `send()` call returned zero or negative after attempting to write data to the socket.

 **Common causes:**

-- Server closed the connection unexpectedly
+* Server closed the connection unexpectedly.
-- Network cable disconnected
+* Network cable disconnected.
-- VPN dropped
+* VPN dropped.

 **What to check:**

-- Check `WebSocketIsConnected` before sending
+* Check `WebSocketIsConnected` before sending.
-- Enable auto reconnect for resilient applications
+* Enable auto reconnect for resilient applications.
-- Log the technical details for the specific WSA error
+* Log the technical details for the specific WSA error.

 ```vb
 ' Example error output